Neural Style Transfer: A Review: Improvements and Extensions

-\paragraph{Instance Style Transfer.} Instance style transfer is built on instance segmentation and aims to stylise only a single user-specified object within an image.
+\textbf{Instance Style Transfer.} Instance style transfer is built on instance segmentation and aims to stylise only a single user-specified object within an image.
 The challenge mainly lies in the transition between a stylised object and non-stylised background.
 Castillo \etal \cite{castillo2017zorn} tackle this problem by adding an extra MRF-based loss to smooth and anti-alias boundary pixels.

-\paragraph{Doodle Style Transfer.} An interesting extension can be found in \cite{champandard2016semantic}, which is to exploit NST to transform rough sketches into fine artworks.
+\textbf{Doodle Style Transfer.} An interesting extension can be found in \cite{champandard2016semantic}, which is to exploit NST to transform rough sketches into fine artworks.
 The method is simply discarding content loss term and using doodles as segmentation map to do semantic style transfer.

-\paragraph{Stereoscopic Style Transfer.} Driven by the demand of AR/VR, Chen \etal \cite{chen2018stereoscopic} propose a stereoscopic NST algorithm for stereoscopic images.
+\textbf{Stereoscopic Style Transfer.} Driven by the demand of AR/VR, Chen \etal \cite{chen2018stereoscopic} propose a stereoscopic NST algorithm for stereoscopic images.
 They propose a disparity loss to penalise the bidirectional disparity.
 Their algorithm is shown to produce more consistent strokes for different views.

-\paragraph{Portrait Style Transfer.} Current style transfer algorithms are usually not appropriate for head portrait images.
+\textbf{Portrait Style Transfer.} Current style transfer algorithms are usually not optimised for head portraits.
 As they do not impose spatial constraints, directly applying these existing algorithms to head portraits will deform facial structures, which is unacceptable for the human visual system.
 Selim \etal \cite{selim2016painting} address this problem and extend \cite{gatys2016image} to head portrait painting transfer.
 They propose to use the notion of gain maps to constrain spatial configurations, which can preserve the facial structures while transferring the texture of the style image.

-\paragraph{Video Style Transfer.} NST algorithms for video sequences are substantially proposed shortly after Gatys et al.'s first NST algorithm for still images \cite{gatys2016image}.
+\textbf{Video Style Transfer.} NST algorithms for video sequences are substantially proposed shortly after Gatys et al.'s first NST algorithm for still images \cite{gatys2016image}.
 Different from still image style transfer, the design of video style transfer algorithm needs to consider the smooth transition between adjacent video frames.
-Like before, we divide related algorithms into Slow and Fast Video Style Transfer.
+Like before, we divide related algorithms into Image-Optimisation-Based and Model-Optimisation-Based Video Style Transfer.